As we all know, the best way to learn something is to get your hand on it, make mistakes and learn from them.

 As seen in the worksheet, in the products column, the lookup table is B4:D14 which was renamed to ProductList, and the lookup value argument is referring to the corresponding cells in the ID column, which contain the product ID.

 Similarly, in the price column of the invoice, the lookup table is B4:D14 which also used the named range (ProductList), and the lookup value argument is referring to the corresponding cells in the Id column, which contains the product ID.

-The only difference between these two formulas is column index argument, which is the column from which the formula retrieves a value.
+The only difference between these two formulas is the column index argument, which is the column from which the formula retrieves a value.